 Taking too much calcium without good amounts of phosphorous isn't going to do it.
 Recent research proves that calcium needs phosphorous to strengthen bones, and some researchers are saying that these two are co-dependent when it comes to bone health.
 This is why more and more people are seeing the advantages of taking phosphorous supplements or phosphorous tablets as dietary supplements.
 Americans will be happy to know that there are thousands of American-made phosphorous supplements in the market today.
 It's a question of finding the ones that are of excellent quality.

 Over 50% of human bone is formed from phosphate.
 The body uses small amounts of phosphate to help maintain tissue health and to balance the fluids in our body.
-The body will have a difficult time absorbing phosphorous if too much calcium is present.
-Taking excessive amounts of calcium supplements without a little help from phosphorous is not advisable.
+The body will have a difficult time absorbing phosphorus if too much calcium is present.
+Taking excessive amounts of calcium supplements without a little help from phosphorus is not advisable.

-The idea therefore is to take a calcium supplement with phosphorous as one of the main ingredients, or if possible, take phosphorous supplements or phosphorous tablets as well.
-No other than the National Academy of Sciences has advised women over 60 years of age to have the recommended daily allowance (RDA) of 700 mg of phosphorous.
+The idea therefore is to take a calcium supplement with phosphorous as one of the main ingredients, or if possible, take phosphorus supplements or phosphorous tablets as well.
+No other than the National Academy of Sciences has advised women over 60 years of age to have the recommended daily allowance (RDA) of 700 mg of phosphorus.

-The benefits of phosphorous are numerous, some of which are:
+The benefits of phosphorus are numerous, some of which are: